About The Irene-Amelia Forensic

 she had formed the 99's and spent much time at the famous Floyd Bennett and Roosevelt Air Fields.
 It was then and there that

-the former Amelia Earhart embarked on her new existence as "Irene Craigmile."
-It had been nine years since
+the former Amelia Earhart embarked on her new existence as "Irene (O'Crowley) Craigmile."
+It had been nine

-she was declared 'missing' and the controversy over her disappearance, amid much hearsay that she had continued to live-on,
+years since she was declared 'missing' and the controversy over her disappearance, amid much hearsay that she had continued

-the famous person she used to be--until many years later--when The Swindell Study's comparison analysis took place.
+her for the famous person she used to be--until many years later--when The Swindell Study's comparison analysis took

 The changed times and her different look made it hard to recognize

 the person she used to be, as was the intention.

 By the time she married Guy Bolam of England in 1958, the former Amelia Earhart had ascended to

 become a Vice President of the National Bank of Great Neck on Long Island.
 After she married, she left the banking industry

 and began working with the enterprise her new husband held an executive position with, Radio Luxembourg.
 As a couple in America,